 6. If you have your taxes and homeowner's insurance escrowed (as most homeowners do), shop around for a lower homeowner’s insurance rate as well.
 Get quotes every year, even if you are happy with your provider.
 It won't lower your taxes, but lower insurance premiums could lower your overall monthly payment, if you’re able to find a better rate for comparable coverage.

 7. Remember that it is FREE to file a property tax appraisal dispute!
 There are services out there that will do this for you, for a fee, but in most cases, there is no need for them.
 It is simple to collect your evidence and file.
 Many counties now allow you to submit your evidence online.
 If you make a strong enough case, they may approve your claim without requiring you to go before the appraisal review board.

 8. Don’t fear the ARB!
 The Appraisal Review Board (ARB) is made up of county citizens, just like you.
 They will review your evidence, hear your case and compare it to the comps that the county used to determine your taxable value.
 If the board fails to prove your value based on their own evidence, they’ll rule in your favor.
 The stronger your evidence, the better your chances!

 We hope these tips are helpful!
 If you have had success disputing your appraisal and did something that is not listed above, feel free to share your success story to help your friends and neighbors out!

-Maggie Hernandez lived in various places as a young child, before settling in Texas.
-She lived in Carrollton, TX and then attended the University of North Texas, in Denton, TX.
-Maggie became a full ....
+Maggie Hernandez lived in various places as a young child, before settling in Carrollton, TX.
+Maggie graduated from Newman Smith High School in Carrollton, and then attended the University of North Te....